Orthogonal Representation Learning for Estimating Causal Quantities: ADDITIONAL EXPERIMENTS

 \textbf{(i)~Synthetic data}.
 Table~\ref{tab:synthetic-setting-a} shows additional results for the synthetic dataset in Setting \circledred{1}.
 Therein, we observe that the \ORlearners with $V = \hat{\Phi}(X)$ are as effective as other variants (\eg, $V = X/X^*$).
 This was expected as, in the synthetic dataset \citep{melnychuk2024bounds}, the ground-truth CAPOs/CATE densely depend on the covariates $X$ ($d_x = 2$), and, thus, the low-manifold hypothesis (\eg, with $d_{{\phi}} = 1$) can not be assumed.
 Hence, all four variants of the \ORlearners perform similarly well, and all the improvements can be attributed to the Neyman-orthogonality of the \ORlearners.

-\textbf{(ii)~IHDP and HC-MNIST datasets}.
-Tables~\ref{tab:ihdp-setting-a-full} and \ref{tab:hcmnist-setting-a-full} show the results for IHDP and HC-MNIST datasets, respectively.
-Here, we report the absolute performance of different methods: non-neural Neyman-orthogonal learners instantiated with XGBoost \citep{chen2015xgboost} (with S-/T-learners for the first stage models); plug-in representation learning methods; and the OR-learners used with the pre-trained representations $V = \hat{\Phi}(X)$.
-We see that the OR-learners improve over the other, non-neural Neyman-orthogonal learners: This was expected as the potential outcomes for both datasets are defined via the \emph{low-dimensional manifold} of the covariate space.
-Furthermore, the \ORlearners outperform the baseline plug-in representation learning methods given \emph{sufficient overlap} in the data (\ie, only for the HC-MNIST dataset, as the IHDP dataset contains extreme propensity scores \citep{curth2021really}).
+\textbf{(ii)~HC-MNIST dataset}.
+Table~\ref{tab:hcmnist-setting-a-full} shows the results for the HC-MNIST dataset.
+Here, we again report the absolute performance of different methods: non-neural Neyman-orthogonal learners instantiated with XGBoost \citep{chen2015xgboost} (with S-/T-learners for the first-stage models); plug-in representation learning methods; and the OR-learners used with the pre-trained representations $V = \hat{\Phi}(X)$.
+We see that the OR-learners improve over the other, non-neural Neyman-orthogonal learners: This is again not surprising as the manifold hypothesis holds for the HC-MNIST dataset.
+Furthermore, the \ORlearners outperform the baseline plug-in representation learning methods given \emph{sufficient overlap} in the HC-MNIST data: This contrasts with the IHDP dataset results (see Table~\ref{tab:ihdp-setting-a-full}), as the IHDP dataset contains extreme propensity scores \citep{curth2021really}.